Dead Man (soundtrack): Release

 The album was released in 1996 on CD and vinyl.
 In addition to a standard CD release, a "special edition" was released, which was bound in a customized cover.
 Made to look like a 19th-century photo album, the spine is covered in a mauve-brown cloth and the cover itself is a black laminated cardboard.
 The booklet normally included in the CD is bound in this "book" along with a cardboard folder to hold the disc itself.
+The version of the main theme used over the film's beginning and end credits is not included, but was released as a promo single.

 A reissue of the album was released on 8 March 2019.
-In addition, the album is available for streaming in 24bit/44.1 kHz quality on Neil Young Archives website.
+In addition, both the album and the main theme are available for streaming in 24bit/44.1 kHz quality on Neil Young Archives website.